takashi-ishio/NCDSearch/README.md

 where Z(x), Z(y), and Z(xy) are data size obtained by a data compression algorithm (Deflate in case of the `zip` option).
 If two data `x` and `y` are similar, then NCD(x, y) results in a small value.

-#### NCD with other compression algorithms

-The tool also accepts `-a XZ` and `-a ZSTD` that are corresponding to Xz and Zstd algorithms.

-        java -jar ncdsearch.jar dir_or_file -lang java -a XZ < query

-The feature is experimental to see the dependency of compression algorithms.

 #### Token-level Levenshtein Distance